gvwilson/sensibleadventures/arecibo/arecibo.md

 "Well, I don't know any Negroes, and I don't know any who are astronomers."

 "Yes sir, that's what I told him.
-He seemed quite disappointed."
+He seemed disappointed."

-Hubble shrugs,
+Hubble shrugs.
-the incident already forgotten, and hurries up the stairs.
-He has a universe to discover.
+The disappointments of Negroes are not his concern: he has a universe to discover.

 *Three years later,
 Hubble's observations of variable stars prove that there are galaxies outside the Milky Way.